Digital Marketing Trends for Your Business Growth & Success in 2016

 The end of the year is fast upon us.
 It’s only natural to anticipate the digital marketing trends for the coming year.
 These days, we’ve got to stay current since technology is advancing at the speed of thought.
 Even if we don’t employ certain applications, we should still stay abreast of the new developments… so when there is something we can use, we won’t miss the boat.
 Here are some of the digital marketing trends you can expect to see emerge in 2016.

 Video marketing is already enormously popular, so this one isn’t exactly new.
 Nevertheless, there are some recent developments which make it a likely candidate for being an indispensable tool in 2016.
 Google (the world’s largest search engine) owns YouTube (the world’s second-largest search engine).
-Their recent announcement to enable embedded video ads for search results means many businesses will use Google AdWords to run video advertisements in the months to come.
+They recently announced they will enable embedded video ads for search results.
+This means many businesses will use Google AdWords to run video advertisements in the months to come.

-The video marketing you do can include commercials, but you can also find other ways of using videos to promote your business.
-For example, you can make a video demonstrating different ways to use a product, or make an unboxing video to show the items and little extras accompanying your particular product.
-You might also make videos giving customers a behind-the-scenes look at your manufacturing process or answering client or customer questions.
+The video marketing you do can include commercials.
+Nevertheless, you can also find other ways of using videos to promote your business.
+For example, you can make a video demonstrating different ways to use a product.
+Moreover, you can make an unboxing video to show the items and little extras accompanying your particular product.
+You can also make videos giving customers a behind-the-scenes look at your manufacturing process or answering client or customer questions.

 Siri, the digital assistant who comes with the iPhone, is known for being able to find answers to almost any inquiry.
 While digital assistants may sometimes use traditional search engines like Google to find information, they only do so when necessary.
 Some of the things you may need to do to optimize your online content for digital assistants include: